holgerl/hilvl/README.md

 # new myVar1 = 1
 # new myVar2 = 2

-# new variableWithScope # // the argument is now evaluated in a new scope
+# new variableWithScope # // the statements in the argument is now evaluated in a new scope
 	# new myVar1 = 10
 	# set myVar2 = 20